mezo-org/musd/docs/rfc-microloans.md

 #### Fee Exemption and Maximum Borrowing Capacity

 As mentioned earlier, MUSD sets a maximum borrowing capacity set to the amount of debt that would create a 110% CR loan.
-This is set at the time of loan origination and only increases when the loan is refinanced.
+This is set at the time of loan issuance and only increases when the loan is refinanced.
 Because the Microloans contract will need to frequently increase its debt, it may need to call `refinance` at times in order to increase its maximum borrowing capacity.
 Normally, this would come with a fee charged on the entire debt of the trove.
 This would result in an unfair fee being passed on to Microloans users, so the simplest solution is to make the Microloans contract fee exempt in MUSD.
 This means it will